Health Encyclopedia

 Viral Gastroenteritis (Adult)

 The danger from repeated vomiting or diarrhea is dehydration.
-This is when the body loses too much fluid.
+This means that the body loses too much fluid.
 When this occurs, you must replace the body fluids.

 Antibiotics aren't an effective treatment for this condition because it's caused by a virus.